 The City of Bloomington park and recreation system is extensive.
 97 parks, natural areas, 45 playgrounds, 2 golf courses, regional parks, cultural resources, and special use facilities including the Bloomington Ice Garden, Center for the Arts, and Family Aquatic Center all create the Park System for Minnesota's 5th largest City.
 These parks and facilities have been identified by over 80% of city residents as contributing highly to their quality of life.
-Additionally, the Minnesota River Valley Corridor and Hyland Regional Park are unique features that leave an indelible mark on the city and it's park system.
-Neighborhood and Community parks are distributed throughout the city so that 87% of residents are within a 10-minute walk from parks or green space.
+Additionally, the Minnesota River Valley Corridor and Hyland Regional Park are unique features that leave an indelible mark on the City and it's park system.
+Neighborhood and Community parks are distributed throughout the City so that 87% of residents are within a 10-minute walk from parks or green space.
 Parks, open spaces, and facilities consist of athletic fields, hockey rinks, aquatics facilities, nature trails and wetlands, amphitheaters, Art Centers, playgrounds, and various sport courts among other amenities.
 These features are a critical part of everyday resident's lives and make up 36% of Bloomington's land area.

-Bloomington is at the crossroads of major transportation infrastructure with roads, the MSP airport, and 6 key bridges that cross the Minnesota River.
+Bloomington is at the crossroads of major transportation infrastructure with roads, the MSP airport, and 4 major highway crossings at the Minnesota River.
 The Mall of America, Hyland Ski Hill and Hyland Play Area are regional destinations along with the River Bottoms mountain bike trail and the U.S. Fish and Wildlife National Wildlife Refuge Headquarters.

 There are park features, experiences, and amenities found in Bloomington that are unique to larger Metropolitan Cities in Minnesota.
 The foundational structure of Bloomington's Park System is well built and carries the potential for an exceptional park system because of it's built in advantages.
 However, there are many and varied opportunities for improvement.
-Bloomington's parks were originally constructed during the 1960's and '70's and have not been properly updated.
+Bloomington's parks and recreation facilities (Bloomington Ice Garden, Bloomington Family Aquatic Center, Creekside Community Center, Dwan Golf Course and Hyland Greens Golf Course) were originally constructed during the 1960's and '70's and have not been properly updated.
 Many of these parks were constructed at the same time with the same design formula and elements.
 This has left a large number of parks outdated and with a lack of variety.
 Most importantly, the City of Bloomington and it's residents have changed considerably since the original parks were developed.
 Bloomington has become more diverse and older.
 An over-riding goal of this Park System Master Plan is to update the parks and make them a more integral part of their surrounding neighborhoods by giving the community a voice in what they want to see their parks become.
 This Master Plan builds on the framework of the existing system to help Bloomington's Parks realize their full potential and truly bloom!

 The Park System Master Plan is a road map for planning and completing park improvements.
 The purpose for developing the Master Plan is to guide the Department's efforts to meet the community's expectations for parks, recreation facilities, programs, art activities, services and experiences for the benefit of all people who live in Bloomington.
-The Park System Master Plan will use a summary of the community input received to create a 20- year vision for Bloomington's parks, trails, facilities and programs.
+The Park System Master Plan will use a summary of the community input received to create a 20-year vision for Bloomington's parks, trails, facilities and programs.
 This plan will guide City decisions for individual park improvement project and new programming in the future.